-- 16.10.
-A central counterparty should consult with the Reserve Bank prior to entering into an outsourcing arrangement for critical functions.
-Any such arrangement should provide rights of access to the Reserve Bank to obtain sufficient information regarding the outsourcing provider's operation of the outsourced function. - 16.10.1.
-Prior to entering into an outsourcing arrangement for a critical function, a central counterparty should consult with the Reserve Bank (see also CCP Standard 21 on regulatory reporting).
-As part of this consultation process, the central counterparty should provide the Reserve Bank with details of the arrangement, including provisions that satisfy the requirements of CCP Standards such as 16.5, 16.9, 16.10 and 16.11, and any other provisions necessary to comply with the operational requirements under the CCP Standards.
-The outsourcing arrangement should incorporate contractual rights of access for the Reserve Bank allowing it to seek information directly from the outsourcing provider in order to assess its operational performance and reliability with regard to the outsourced function (see CCP Standard 16.5).

-- 16.11.
-A central counterparty should organise its operations, including any outsourcing arrangements, in such a way as to ensure continuity of service in a crisis and to facilitate effective crisis-management actions by the Reserve Bank or other relevant authorities.
+- a central counterparty should independently monitor the adherence of outsourcing or critical service providers to the resilience, security and operational performance requirements of the CCP Standards and other relevant standards (see CCP Standard 16.9). - 16.10.2.
+Prior to entering into an outsourcing or service provision arrangement for a critical function, a central counterparty should consult with the Reserve Bank (see also CCP Standard 21 on regulatory reporting).
+As part of this consultation process, the central counterparty should provide the Reserve Bank with details of the arrangement, including provisions that satisfy the requirements of CCP Standards such as 16.5, 16.9, 16.10 and 16.11, and any other provisions necessary to comply with the operational requirements under the CCP Standards. - 16.11.
+A central counterparty should organise its operations, including any outsourcing or critical service provision arrangements, in such a way as to ensure continuity of service in a crisis and to facilitate effective crisis management actions by the Reserve Bank or other relevant authorities.
 These arrangements should be commensurate with the nature and scale of the central counterparty's operations. - 16.11.1.
-A central counterparty should ensure that its operations, including any outsourcing arrangements, are organised in such a way that it is able to provide continuous and reliable service in a crisis, and that the Reserve Bank or other relevant authorities are able to take effective action to manage or resolve a crisis.
+A central counterparty should ensure that its operations, including any outsourcing or critical service provision arrangements, are organised in such a way that it is able to provide continuous and reliable service in a crisis, and that the Reserve Bank or other relevant authorities are able to take effective action to manage or resolve a crisis.
 A central counterparty may need to consider contractual arrangements with outsourcing providers or other service providers that contain explicit provisions safeguarding continuity of service in crisis scenarios, including financial distress to the central counterparty. - 16.11.2.
-A systemically important central counterparty should have robust arrangements to ensure continuity of service and facilitate effective crisis-management actions by the Reserve Bank or other relevant authorities.
+A systemically important central counterparty should have robust arrangements to ensure continuity of service and facilitate effective crisis management actions by the Reserve Bank or other relevant authorities.
 A systemically important central counterparty that also has a strong connection to the Australian real economy and financial system should also organise its operations so as to facilitate resolution actions taken by the Reserve Bank or other relevant authorities.
-This may require that the central counterparty directly operate critical functions, or, for outsourced functions and to the extent supported by law, provide for contractual rights of access to any appointed statutory manager in a resolution scenario.
-These rights of access would need to survive termination of the outsourcing agreement.
+This may require that the central counterparty directly operate critical functions, or, for outsourced or externally provided functions and to the extent supported by law, provide for contractual rights of access to any appointed statutory manager in a resolution scenario.
+These rights of access would need to survive termination of the outsourcing or service provision agreement.
 In determining whether a systemically important central counterparty has a strong connection to the Australian real economy and financial system, the following factors are likely to be relevant: - whether the central counterparty offers services in a domestic or international market - the mix of domestic and international participants in the central counterparty - the potential for disruption to the central counterparty to affect the real economy - whether the market serviced by the central counterparty is retail or wholesale - whether the central counterparty clears a domestic securities market - links that the central counterparty has with other Australian FMIs.